mkrueger12/Glide/README.md

-# Glide
+# Glide - A Rusty LLM Routing Engine
-Rusty LLM Router
+Achieve 100% uptime for your Generative AI applications.
+Glide sits between your applications and your API endpoint.
+Pass your model preferences to the API endpoint and your call will be routed to the correct model based on model availability.

 ## Supported Providers